sitestein/statamic-form-webhooks/README.md

 > Form Webhooks is a Statamic addon that pushes data from a form submission to a specified webhook.

-This can be usefull to send form data to a CRM, mailinglist or other service.
+Form Webhooks can be usefull to send form data to a CRM, mailinglist or other service.

-You could also create webhooks with Make.com or Zapier and send form data to your desired integration, this allows you to;
+You could create webhooks with Make.com or Zapier and send form data to your desired integration, this allows you to;

 - Collect e-mailadresses and add them to a Mailchimp mailinglist
 - Notify Slack channels of a new form submission